This week we’re getting meta by breaking down Substack’s business model. (For those that don’t know, I used Substack to send you this newsletter.)

 The platform creates a direct relationship between writers and their audience and writers own their audience.
 Substack makes money by taking a 10% cut of subscription revenue.
 The company also takes out payment processing fees, which go to Stripe.
 At a high level, the business model looks like this:

 The subscription model creates an incentive for writers to provide readers with as much value as possible.
-Contrast this to an ad model where the incentive is to gobble up as much of the users attention as possible.
+Contrast this to an ad model where the incentive is to maximize attention.

 What Could Be Next For Substack?

 Understanding Substack’s business model can help us guess at where the company may be headed.
 On one side of the platform, writers want to be connected with more readers who’d enjoy their work and they want more subscribers.
-On the other side, readers are looking for the next great thing to read.
+On the other side, readers are looking for interesting, relevant content.

 Because writers want a larger audience and readers want more good content, building discovery tools like a recommendation engine is likely on Substack’s product roadmap.
 The aim here is to help readers to find interesting content, similar to how Amazon recommends books or Spotify recommends music.
 Of course, discovery is difficult and this may become one a critical determinant of the company’s long-term growth.

 Another likely item on the roadmap is bundling.
-According to CEO and Co-Founder of Coda Shishir Mehrotra, the value of a bundle is in monetizing casual fans:
+According to CEO and Co-Founder of Coda Shishir Mehrotra3, the value of a bundle is in monetizing casual fans:

-Returning to the 1,000 True Fans framework, the super fans above are analogous to Kevin Kelly’s true fans.
+Returning to the 1,000 True Fans framework, the super fans above are Kevin Kelly’s true fans.
 They’re going to pay for whatever you create.
 If done well, bundling would help Substack and writers generate more revenue getting some casual fans to purchase bundles.
-While the company currently doesn’t support bundles, that hasn’t stopped writers from hacking together workarounds.
+While the company currently doesn’t support bundles, that hasn’t stopped writers from creating their own, like the Every bundle4.

 Further afield, podcasting is another opportunity.
-Substack already allows creators to host and distribute free podcasts.
+Substack already allows creators to host and distribute free podcasts5.
 Typically podcasts are monetized through ads, typically from ZipRecruiter.
 Adding a paid subscription option would create a new revenue stream.
-However, companies like Luminary that have tried building subscription podcast services haven’t found much success so far.
+Companies like Luminary that have tried building subscription podcast services haven’t found much success so far6, but like platforms like Apply and Spotify are leaning into the subscription podcast opportunity.

 Making Herb Simon Proud

-Last July, Substack had over 50,000 paying subscribers.
-Today that number is over 100,000.
 How much higher it can go will depend on execution, strategy, and luck.
-Facebook and Twitter aren’t going anywhere, but at the margin it does feel like some consumers are starting to question social media and look for ways to regain their attention.
-Examples of this are downtime and screen time monitoring in iOS and the time well spent movement.
-Some advertisers are taking a break from social media as well.
-If these ripples turn into a wave, Substack could benefit.
+Facebook and Twitter aren’t going anywhere, but some consumers are starting to question social media and look for ways to regain their attention.
+Examples of this are downtime and screen time monitoring in iOS9 and the time well spent movement10.
+Some advertisers11 are taking a break from social media as well.

 👉 If you enjoyed reading this post, feel free to share it with friends!